 Black Friday – and increasingly by the year, Black November – is now the starting gun for the Christmas shopping season, and it’s famous for what retailers call 'doorbusters' – deals so good that shoppers will try and break down the front doors of stores to get at them.

-Things got so bad on Black Friday 2014 that ASDA, Wal-Mart’s UK brand and the firm largely responsible for bringing Black Friday to the UK made the decision to not 'do' Black Friday at all.
+Things got so bad on Black Friday three years ago that ASDA, Walmart’s UK brand and the firm largely responsible for bringing Black Friday to the UK, made the decision to not 'do' Black Friday at all.
 That proved to be an expensive decision.

-By comparison, in 2014 John Lewis UK reported that its Black Friday sales were the highest weekly sales in the company’s 150-year history.
-Check out our best John Lewis Black Friday deals 2017 hub for more information.
+By comparison, that same year John Lewis UK reported that its Black Friday performance returned the highest weekly sales in the company’s 150-year history.
+Check out our best John Lewis Black Friday deals 2017 hub for more information on that.